martin-conur/mask-detector/README.md

-# FASK: A face mask detector
+# FASK: A face mask detector implementation
 a project with tensorflow and opencv.

 This is the 3rd of three individual projects